j03m/min-crypto/src/strategies/ideas.md

 ### Refinement

 The idea of looking at specific slopes, could we observe the deceleration of price over time to determine a reversal by looking at slopes?
-Ie, look at the value of N slopes over the last X bars - are we accellerating or decelerating?
+Ie, look at the value of N slopes over the last X bars - are we accelerating or decelerating?

 Noise reduction algos?
 Can they help here?
 Could we smooth prices?
 Isn't that just what a mva is tho?

 Another idea is the concept of a beacon price.
 Could we behave like market maker and based on larger trend data set prices on the short term?
 Ie, get the price for a 25 day mva for daily bars, and use that as the place we buy and sell around?

+Could we rather then running the backtester to see if we make money, have something check multiple indicators and classify the attributes that made a good entry point and good exit point.
+Then using those classifications, find good trade entries and exits?

+Volume
+HH,HL,LH,LL (high high, high low etc reversals) given a buy, rather then follow slope, draw a trend line and hold while above?

+Size of position is based on current ATR?

+Look at the previous Days RANGE (ATR?) and use that to inform buy/sell points on the 15 min chart?

+Look at the previous 5 days trend up/down use that to inform buy/sell points on the 15 min chart.
+Maybe not just trend, maybe draw a channel using that information that determines stop loss?